tenngoxars/Serchain/README.md

 4. **View results** in the beautiful table interface with:
    - Transaction direction (Incoming/Outgoing) with visual indicators
    - Timestamp with proper formatting
-   - From/To addresses with copy-friendly display
+   - From/To addresses with one-click copy functionality
    - Value and asset type
    - Gas fees
    - Animated table rows with smooth transitions

+5. **Filter data** using the smart filter tabs (All/Received/Sent)

+6. **Load more data** by clicking "Query More" to fetch additional records

-5. **Export data** by clicking the download button to get a CSV file
+7. **Export data** by clicking the download button to get a filtered CSV file

+8. **Copy addresses** by clicking on any address in the table

+9. **View history** of your recent queries in the sidebar

 ### Command Line Interface